mautic/developer-documentation-new/docs/design/utilities.rst

     <div class="ma-lg">Margin 20px on all sides</div>
     <div class="mt-32 mb-32">Margin 32px on top and bottom</div>

-Variable-based Sizes
+Variable-based sizes
 --------------------

-Some utilities use CSS variables for spacing, allowing for easy theming and consistent spacing across your application:
+Some utilities use CSS variables for spacing, allowing for easy theming and consistent spacing across your app:

 - ``var(--spacing-03)`` to ``var(--spacing-13)``

-These correspond to specific pixel values (e.g., ``var(--spacing-03)`` is 8px, ``var(--spacing-13)`` is 160px).
+These correspond to specific pixel values (for example, ``var(--spacing-03)`` is 8px, ``var(--spacing-13)`` is 160px).

 .. note::
    All padding and margin utilities use the ``!important`` declaration to ensure they take precedence over other styles.
 Use these utilities judiciously to maintain the integrity of your CSS architecture.